 Intonation in simple terms is the accuracy of the guitars pitch or the tone.
 Guitar sessions for your kids are meant to be a fun time.
 A time to learn new things including tone and pitch variations.
 Therefore, try to choose a nylon string guitar with good intonations and sit back as your kid enjoys and creates memorable moments.

-The Benefits Of Nylon Strings Compared To Steel Strings.
+The Benefits Of A Kids Nylon String Guitar Compared To Steel Strings.

 The benefits of nylon strings override those of steel strings when you are selecting a starter guitar for your kid.
 Reasons?